SummaryRead the full fact sheet

-Expressive language disorder means a child has difficulty conveying or expressing information in speech, writing, sign language or gesture.
-For preschool children, the impairment is not evident in the written form, since they have not started formal education.
+Children with expressive language disorder have difficulty conveying or expressing information in speech, writing, sign language or gesture.
+(For preschool children, the difficulty expressing themselves in writing is not evident, as they have not started formal education.)

 Some children are late in reaching typical language milestones in the first three years, but eventually catch up to their peers.
 These children are commonly referred to as ‘late-talkers’.
 Children who continue to have difficulty with verbal expression may be diagnosed with expressive language disorder or another language impairment.